cj-mills/cjm-fasthtml-daisyui/README.md

     │   │   ├── mask.ipynb       # Mask crops the content of the element to common shapes.
     │   │   └── stack.ipynb      # Stack visually puts elements on top of each other.
     │   ├── mockup/ (4)
-    │   │   ├── mockup_browser.ipynb  # Browser mockup shows a box that looks like a browser window.
+    │   │   ├── browser.ipynb  # Browser mockup shows a box that looks like a browser window.
-    │   │   ├── mockup_code.ipynb     # Code mockup is used to show a block of code in a box that looks like a code editor.
+    │   │   ├── code.ipynb     # Code mockup is used to show a block of code in a box that looks like a code editor.
-    │   │   ├── mockup_phone.ipynb    # Phone mockup shows a mockup of an iPhone.
+    │   │   ├── phone.ipynb    # Phone mockup shows a mockup of an iPhone.
-    │   │   └── mockup_window.ipynb   # Window mockup shows a box that looks like an operating system window.
+    │   │   └── window.ipynb   # Window mockup shows a box that looks like an operating system window.
     │   └── navigation/ (8)
     │       ├── breadcrumbs.ipynb  # Breadcrumbs helps users to navigate through the website.
     │       ├── dock.ipynb         # Dock (also know as Bottom navigation or Bottom bar) is a UI element that provides navigation options to the user.
 Dock sticks to the bottom of the screen.